PolarKC/GameDevPublic/Notes/Ik_Animation_Saga.md

 ![pic](Images/Client_View_____Connected_To_Separate_Server.png)

-Similar to the original screenshot (Single player as a Host screenshot), we see that the Yellow raytrace from LateUpdate does not match the Green (Update) and Cyan (FixedUpdate) traces.
-The yellow traces is pointing in the direction that the gun would face if inverse kinematics was turned off.
+Similar to the original screenshot (Single player as a Host), we see that the Yellow raytrace from LateUpdate does not match the Green (Update) and Cyan (FixedUpdate) traces.
+The yellow trace is pointing in the direction that the gun would face if inverse kinematics was turned off.

 ---
 So what does all of this mean?
 I don't know yet.
 But I hope this helps if you're like me and running into problems getting your animated character to shoot at a target w/ IK locally & over the network.